What Makes a Jacket ROCK!

 #2 shoulders...the anchor of your jacket.

-The back pattern piece covers the shoulder (the back shoulder piece is longer than the front).
+#2 Cut the back pattern piece to cover the shoulder (the back shoulder piece is longer than the front).
 Add 3/8 inch ease at the back shoulder, for extreme comfort and movement... (tiny gathers).
 The gathers are invisible when pressed.
 Like this...

 #3 upper chest and bust...for movement.